oksanaokhten/ambrosia/README.md

 ## **Credits**
 ### **Code**
 - My project is based on Boutique Ado Tutorial.
 Python, JavaScript, CSS and HTML code were copied from it step-by-step and changed a little for my app's needs.
-News and Contact apps I have created on the base of this tutorial.
+News and Contact apps I have created on the base of this tutorial as well.
 - Bootstrap HTML, CSS and JavaScript code was used for a modern responsive front-end.
 ### **Content**
+- Content of User stories was writen to Boutique Ado Tutorial.
+News Management and Contact Form parts was added to it.
 ### **Media**
 - The Front Page Image were obtained from [Unsplash.com](https://unsplash.com/photos/tTHIC3uO6Ng).
 ### **Acknowledgements**